<HOME

 I think this does constitute something of a risk in an ungrounded, metal chassis!
 There is a single screw terminal for a safety ground connection, but it is not connected to any wire.

 So while the device's construction is mechanically very good, I did want to improve its electrical safety a bit.
-Since I was going to use this device as a simple, momentary OFF/(ON) switch, I would only need two terminals of the SPDT switch, and could thus use one wire in a 3-wire cord for safety ground (4-wire AC cables do exist, but aren't too readily available).
+Since I was going to use this device as a simple, momentary OFF/(ON) SPST switch, I would only need two terminals of the SPDT switch, and could thus use one wire in a 3-wire cord for safety ground (4-wire AC cables do exist, but aren't too readily available).
 I replaced the original cord with a length of thicker 1.5 mm2 3-conductor cable, which came from a grounded extension cord I dismantled for other parts (see below).
 The safety ground conductor of this cable is the standard yellow/green, as it should be.
 This thicker cable would just not fit through the original flex strain relief, so I cut away all its useful bits and used it simply as a plastic grommet (to line the threaded hole in the pedal's metal chassis).
 This provides no strain relief whatsoever, but especially with this new, thick cable, I do absolutely trust the strain relief inside the pedal to hold it in place!

 I crimped insulated connectors to all three conductors, and connected the yellow/green to the safety ground point, and the blue and the brown to the switch.
 I used a fresh, new microswitch, as I happened to have those immediately available in shelf in the correct form factor.
 It's a 250 V 16 A Honeywell-branded switch, whereas the original was unbranded and likely "cheap Chinese".
 It did look and feel quite decent, though.
 I insulated the unused terminal ("normally closed") with heat shrink tubing for good measure.
 Then I simply re-assembled the pedal.

 Note, by the way, the switches are typically marked with two maximum loads, e.g. "16 (3) A".
 The first number 16 A is for purely resistive loads only!
 For a motor load, the second, much smaller, value (3) A applies!
-A motor load differs from an indictive load in its large inrush current at start-up.
+A motor load differs from an inductive load in its large inrush current at start-up.
 Finally, there's a lamp load whose current spec is even lower than the motor load's!
 That's for incandescent lamps, which can have an absurdly tremendous inrush current before their filaments heat up!
 Look up the datasheet.
 They're often quite interesting, and they'll tell you all you want to know.
 You should find resistive, lamp, inductive and motor loads all specified separately, and a bunch of other useful information.

 The switch box for foot switch bypassing etc.